National Australia Bank Limited (OTCMKTS:NABZY) Short Interest Update

-National Australia Bank Limited (OTCMKTS:NABZY – Get Rating) was the recipient of a significant decrease in short interest in February.
-As of February 15th, there was short interest totalling 9,900 shares, a decrease of 78.3% from the January 31st total of 45,700 shares.
-Based on an average daily trading volume, of 327,100 shares, the short-interest ratio is currently 0.0 days.
+National Australia Bank Limited (OTCMKTS:NABZY – Get Rating) saw a large growth in short interest in the month of February.
+As of February 28th, there was short interest totalling 118,000 shares, a growth of 1,091.9% from the February 13th total of 9,900 shares.
+Based on an average daily trading volume, of 411,400 shares, the days-to-cover ratio is currently 0.3 days.

-Separately, Zacks Investment Research upgraded shares of National Australia Bank from a “hold” rating to a “buy” rating and set a $12.00 price objective on the stock in a research note on Friday, February 11th.
+Separately, Zacks Investment Research upgraded National Australia Bank from a “hold” rating to a “buy” rating and set a $12.00 price target for the company in a report on Friday, February 11th.

 National Australia Bank Ltd. engages in the provision of banking and financial services.
 Its services include banking, credit and access card facilities, leasing, housing and general finance, international banking, investment banking, wealth management, funds management and custodian, trustee and nominee services.